frankrdesilets/efficient-string-matcher/README.md

 # string-matcher

 This application parses .txt files containing “texts,” uses Horspool’s String Matching algorithm to find texts containing an occurrence of a given “pattern,” and prints a report listing texts containing the pattern to the console.
+It was developed as a personal project to practice algorithms learned in Algorithms at Southwestern University.

 ### Sample Input File “sample.txt”: